conveyal/scenario-editor/docs/prepare-inputs/index.md

 First you need to assign your new bundle a name.
 We recommend staying organized by basing the name on the time period and/or services included such as "TTC&GO - June 2019".
 Next choose one or more .zip files to upload.
 You can select multiple GTFS feeds in the file dialogue by shift-clicking, control-clicking or command-clicking (depending on your browser/operating system).
 Finally, click the create button to confirm.

 Again, note that files larger than 500MB may be rejected on upload.
 The largest GTFS feeds in regular use are below 400MB and most are much smaller than this.
 A larger file may indicate a problem.
-Please contact us if you genuinely need to upload a larger file.
+Please contact your support team if you genuinely need to upload a larger file.

 If there is no GTFS available for your region, as a workaround you can use a valid GTFS feed from somewhere else in the world, follow the steps below, then attempt to [import route alignment shapefiles](../edit-scenario/index.html#importing-modifications-from-shapefiles) representing service in your region.